carpentries-incubator/jekyll-pages-novice/_episodes/includes.md

 In the previous episode,
 we discussed the benefits of using global and local variables to re-use values throughout our pages.
-However, repeated use of content in across websites is usually not limited to individual values such as email addresses and social media handles.
+However, repeated use of content in and across websites is usually not limited to individual values such as email addresses and social media handles.